Add to my favorites

 Synergy and Antagonism

-Acetyl L-carnitine works synergistically with CoQ10, alpha-lipoic acid, and omega-3 fatty acids to enhance energy production and support mitochondrial health.
+Acetyl L-carnitine works synergistically with CoQ10, alpha-lipoic acid, and omega-3 fatty acids, and other carnitine forms (l-carnitine, propionyl-l-carnitine) to enhance energy production and support mitochondrial health.
 There are no well-documented antagonistic interactions for acetyl L-carnitine.

 May Help With The Following Conditions